robertnowell/fillit/README.md

 ### The Solving Algorithm

 From our main function, we run a continuous loop for our solving function.
 The solver() returns zero if there is no possible way to fit the tetrominos in the current map size.
-In this case, we increase the map size, recreate the map, and call the solver function again:
+In this case, we increase the map size, recreate the map, and again call the solver function:

 ```
 bool	solver(char **map, t_map *settings, char ***array, int location)